Sepsis and Spina Bifida

 Spina bifida is a neural birth defect, which means it mainly affects the spinal cord.
-When the spinal cord forms during the first month of pregnancy, the spinal canal doesn’t close completely.
+When the spinal cord forms during the first month of pregnancy, sometimes the spinal canal doesn’t close completely.
 According to the Centers of Disease Control and Prevention (CDC), every year about one out of every 2,758 babies born in the United States has spina bifida.
 People with spina bifida may have an increased risk of contracting infections, which in turn, increases their risk of developing sepsis.

 There are three main types of spina bifida:

 Spina bifida occulta, the mildest form of the condition, is also the most common.
 The Spina Bifida Association (SBA) says that up to 15% of healthy people have spina bifida occulta, but they don’t know it.
-There is a defect in the spinal canal, but outside, the skin is fully formed.
+There is a defect in the spinal canal but outside, the skin is fully formed.
 A child with spina bifida occulta may have a small different-looking patch on the skin right over where the defect is.
-Sometimes the spina bifida is only detected when someone has x-rays for another reason, and the radiologist sees the lesion.
+Sometimes the spina bifida is only detected when someone has x-rays for another reason and the radiologist sees the lesion.

 Meningocele is the least common form of spina bifida.
 When a baby with a meningocele is born, there is an opening in the back.
 A small part of the meninges, the membranes that surround the spinal cord, come through the opening.
 In most cases, a surgeon can reinsert the membranes and close up the hole, leaving few neurological (nerve) problems.